 The museum cabinet.
-I’ve contracted with Anna Robinson, a maker of fine wooden spoons, to design, consult, and build the museum boxes.
-Anna is a writer and editor, doula and quilter, letterpress printer and cabinetry student (currently enrolled), and veteran of Glowforge, a 2D laser-cutter manufacturer.
-She’s made a prototype that you can see throughout this project page, and we’ve already learned a lot about what we’ll revise for the next development round.
+Anna Peterson, a maker of fine wooden spoons, to design, consult, and build the museum boxes.
+Anna is a writer and editor, doula and quilter, letterpress printer and recently graduated cabinetry program student, and veteran of Glowforge, a 2D laser-cutter manufacturer.
+Her fine work shines through every join and bit of polish in the museum cases.

 The book’s setting and printing.
-I met Phil Abel of Hand & Eye Letterpress (now part of Inkit London) when I was researching London Kerning in late 2017.
+I met Phil Abel of Hand & Eye Letterpress (now part of Social Enterprise Printing) when I was researching London Kerning in late 2017.
 Phil is a veteran letterpress printer, and designs and prints fine-art books and projects for art and commerce.
-His firm also donates half its profits towards apprenticeships and training for vulnerable people.
-Phil will print the book and contract the Monotype hot-metal typesetting and image plate making.
+His firm, located in London's East End, donates half its profits towards apprenticeships and training for vulnerable people.
+Phil printed the book and contracted the Monotype hot-metal typesetting to Effra Press in North Yorkshire and the image plate making.

 Commissioned letterpress print.
-The museum will include a commissioned work by artist, printer, and designer Stephanie Carpenter, the assistant director of the Hamilton Wood Type & Printing Museum.
+The museum includes a commissioned work by artist, printer, and designer Stephanie Carpenter, the program officer of the Hamilton Wood Type & Printing Museum.
 Stephanie’s extensive experience with the museum’s collection married with her fresh, often experimental approach in her work marries old and new.

 Wood type.
-I’ll be purchasing, contracting, and making wood type.
-The museum will contain one piece of historic wood type, made from decades to more than a century ago; one piece of modern laser cut wood type; and one piece of wood type made fresh at the Hamilton Wood Type & Printing Museum using historic tools.
+Wood type was purchased, contracted for, and made to order.
+The museum contains one piece of historic wood type, with a vintage piece dating somewhere between several decades and more than a century ago; one piece of modern laser cut wood type by Scott Moore of Moore Wood Type; and one piece of wood type made using historic tools at the Hamilton Wood Type & Printing Museum.

 Modern letterpress modular element.
 P22 Analog and the Starshaped Press developed a set of modular printing blocks inspired by modular projects that date back nearly a century.
 P22 Blox are created through die-injection molding out of plastic.

-Safety note: The museum will contain historical and modern items that contain stable metal amalgams of lead as well as small and fragile pieces.
+Safety note: The museum contains historical and modern items that contain stable metal alloys of lead, brass, and bronze, as well as small and fragile pieces.
 Everything is safe to handle for anyone who would not attempt to put it into their mouth.
 Hands should be washed after handling metal pieces.
-These warning details will be also noted in the museum.
+These warning details are also noted in the museum.